The best hot cross buns in Sydney

-We're calling it: these are the best hot cross buns in Sydney.
-In addition to filling the hot cross buns at Black Star with fat juicy sultanas, raisins, and fragrant chunks of orange peel, the team have added a special touch to this year’s batches – a Frankincense glaze.
-The infused sugar syrup gives the buns a sticky, glossy coat and the runoff that soaks into the dough adds an extra sweet kick.
-One will set you back $4.50 or you can get six for $25.
-They’ll be available every day until Easter Sunday.
-Easter long weekend opening hours for Newtown and Rosebery stores: Closed Good Friday; Sat-Mon 8am-3pm.
-Kinokuniya store: Closed Good Friday; Sat-Mon 10am-3pm
+In addition to filling the hot cross buns at Black Star with fat juicy sultanas, raisins, spices and fragrant chunks of orange peel, the team have added a special touch – a Frankincense glaze.
+The infused sugar syrup gives the buns a sticky, glossy coat and the runoff that soaks into the dough adds an extra perfumed kick.
+Plus, did you know that they are vegan?

-The upmarket department store is making their own hot cross buns this year and it's a solid contender for our affections A pack of six will set you back $9.95, and for your trouble you'll take home six sticky, fruit-heavy buns that have a gratifying weightiness to them – this is not just a bap with raisins.
-They also make a chocolate and cranberry version if you're dreid fruit-averse, but the classics are the best, and preservative-free so eat them fresh.
+The upmarket department store is making their own hot cross buns and it's a solid contender for our affections.
+A pack of six will set you back $11.95, and for your trouble you'll take home six sticky, fruit-heavy buns that have a gratifying weightiness to them – this is not just a bap with raisins.
+They're best toasted, and there's no discernible peel content for citrus naysayers.